What is Clitoral Hood Reduction?

 Aftercare and Recovery

 The area will be tender and inflamed, but rest and application of ice will help, along with over-the-counter pain relievers.
 After about two or three days, the patient will be able to return to work.
-Complete recovery will take approximately six weeks, and the patient will be cautioned not to engage in sexual intercourse during that time in order to avoid complications.
+Recovery times vary depending on the extent of the surgery.
+The patient will be cautioned not to engage in sexual intercourse during that time in order to avoid complications.
 Strenuous activities such as horseback or bicycle riding, running, and heavy lifting should also be avoided during this time.
 Special care to keep the area clean is important in order to avoid any possibility of infection.

 What Are the Complications?